MrCode403/BlackBox/README.md

 You can contribute to this project by making pull requests.
 ### About pull requests
-1. Both Chinese and English commit message / comment are ok,  but you should elaborate on your code.
+1. English commit message / comment are ok,  but you should elaborate on your code.
 2. Please follow the code style and design pattern of this project.
 3. Welcome everybody take part in this project.